jayurbain/SearchStreetNames/README.md

 }
 ```

 Here's where phonetic analysis comes in handy.
-Issues the following query.
+Issue the following query.
 In this
 case change the query 'lake' to 'lke'.
-If do not use phonetic analysis you will
+If you do not use phonetic analysis you will
 not get any results.
 If you do, you will find records with lake!
+Try other examples.

 ```
 curl --location --request GET 'http://localhost:9200/intersections/_search?q=lke' \